Corporate Transparency Act

 What do you have to do to comply with the CTA?

 To comply with the act, you should gather and timely submit the required information for all reporting companies that you are a beneficial owner of, as well as the information for any additional beneficial owners.
 Entities created before January 1st, 2024, must submit the required reports by December 31st, 2024.
 A reporting company created on or after January 1st, 2024, and before must file its initial report within 90 days of the entity’s creation.
+Lastly, any changes should be reported within 30 days.

 Online filing and updates available at FinCEN.gov https://www.fincen.gov/boi